Skip to main content

 • BIK Team

 The Insafe network of helplines collects data about the types of calls received and this is analysed every three months to look at trends, and new and emerging issues.
-The most recent helpline data covers the period from January to March 2021 and, once again, there has been an increase in the number of contacts made to the helplines.
-The current reporting period saw almost 17,400 contacts: an increase of almost nine per cent on the previous quarter.
+The most recent helpline data covers the period from July to September 2021.
+This reporting period saw over 15,000 contacts made to the helpline network and continued the overall upward trend in numbers of people reaching out to helplines.

 • news